amusarra/quarkus-graphql-quickstart/README.md

 Once the stack of services configured in `docker-compose.yml` has started, the application will be available at: [http://localhost:8080](http://localhost:8080) and [https://localhost:8443](https://localhost:8443).
 The PostgreSQL database is available on the standard port 5432, while MinIO is available on port 9090.
 You can see the status of the service stack by running the `docker ps` or `podman ps` command.
 Below is an example of the command output.

+The Quarkus application will be started when the PostgreSQL and MinIO services are available (see the `depends_on` and the `healthcheck`).

 ```shell
 CONTAINER ID  IMAGE                                                 COMMAND               CREATED       STATUS        PORTS                                                                   NAMES